 Center for Discovery Montverde is a high level of care eating disorder treatment facility that offers residential treatment and partial hospitalization to patients of all genders from 9 to 17 years of age.
 This location opened in January 2016.
 It is 40 minutes west of Orlando, in a serene location near the Florida Turnpike.
-This eight-bed estate offers individualized care for every patient, including onsite equine therapy.
+This eight-bed estate offers individualized care for every patient.
 Treatment modalities we offer include cognitive behavioral therapy (CBT), exposure & response prevention (ERP) and dialectical behavior therapy (DBT).

 In addition to receiving evidence-based therapies, patient have the opportunity to put “joy” back into movement through yoga, table tennis, Corn Hole and other activities.

 Insurances accepted include, but are not limited to, Aetna/Shaller Anderson/GHC, BCBS – FL New Directions, HealthNet, TriCare East – Humana, and UNICARE – Beacon HS.
 Please remember that the insurances we accept change frequently.
 Our insurance team will verify your coverage.